Ditte Boeg Thomsen

 I have taught the following linguistic courses:

-Grammatical Analysis (BA programme in Linguistics, University of Copenhagen)
+Grammatical Analysis (Linguistics, University of Copenhagen)

-Danish Language (BA programme in Linguistics, University of Copenhagen)
+Danish Language (Linguistics, University of Copenhagen)

 Language Acquisition 1: First Language Acquisition (Intercultural pedagogy and Danish as a second language, University of Southern Denmark)